Pezomezo/Reunion-Mobile-app/README.md

 # Reunion-Mobile-app
-Thsi project belongs to the group of: Adam, Bozhidar, Milosz
+This project has been created by Adam and belongs to the group of: Adam, Bozhidar, Milosz